Jean Alain Rodríguez Sánchez

-Rodríguez was arrested in Santo Domingo on June 29, 2021 on charges of corruption.
+Rodríguez was arrested in Santo Domingo on June 29, 2021, on charges of corruption.
 Rodriguez is the first attorney general to be prosecuted in the country's history.

+Rodríguez was sanctioned by the United States Department of State under Section 7031(c) on 11 December 2023.

 Early life and education

-Jean Alain Rodríguez Sánchez was born on May 10, 1975 in Santo Domingo, National District, Dominican Republic, to Carlos Rodríguez and Maybé Sánchez (ambassador of the Dominican Republic to Germany).
+Jean Alain Rodríguez Sánchez was born on May 10, 1975, in Santo Domingo, National District, Dominican Republic, to Carlos Rodríguez and Maybé Sánchez (ambassador of the Dominican Republic to Germany).

 Rodríguez's family are long time members of the Dominican Liberation Party.
 Rodríguez became interested in politics at a young age and decided to follow his family's footsteps and also become a member of the Party.

 Professional profile

 After obtaining a Bachelor of Laws at the Pontificia Universidad Católica Madre y Maestra (PUCMM for its Spanish acronym) in Santo Domingo, Rodríguez completed three masters: the University of Paris, the Sapienza University of Rome and the National School of Administration in Rome, Italy where he obtained a Masters in Public Administration and Penal Law graduating summa cum laude.

 Rodríguez has practiced law for nearly 20 years, has been a professor in the faculties of Dominican Republic for over a decade and also holds a Masters in Spanish, English, French and Italian.